 Accreditation will be granted upon the following criteria and are subject to the Marketing Director’s approval:

-Submit the Accreditation Form together with a letter of assignment from your Editor/Bureau Chief and a photocopy of your valid professional press card to:
+Submit the Accreditation Form and a photocopy of your valid professional press card to:

 613-241-2633 x 102